PoisotLab/ms_network_prediction/manuscript.md

 may differ depending on the type of interaction we wish to predict [@Gibb2021DatPro].
-Developing both a conceptual framework and a flexible set of tools to predict interactions is imperative to next-generation biodiversity monitoring, and the growing realization that interaction networks are changing rapidly due to landscape modification [@Edwards2021TroLan; @Magioli2021DefLea;
+Developing both a conceptual framework and a flexible set of tools to predict interactions is imperative to next-generation biodiversity monitoring.
+While the growing realization that interaction networks are changing rapidly due to landscape modification [@Edwards2021TroLan; @Magioli2021DefLea;
 @Zhang2021PlaBre] encourages us to incorporate an explicitly spatial and temporal perspective on network prediction.

+Species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial and temporal scales.
+The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through a single mechanism or at a single scale.
-Methods for predicting interactions between species exist, but can be limited in that they are often built around mechanisms represented at a single organisational scale: position in the trophic niche [@Gravel2013InfFoo;
+Methods for predicting interactions between species exist, but can be limited in that they are often built to represent a single mechanism or organisational scale, such as: position in the trophic niche [@Gravel2013InfFoo;
 @Petchey2008SizFor], phylogenetic matching [@Pomeranz2018InfPre;
 @Elmasri2020HieBay], functional traits [@Bartomeus2016ComFra], or other network properties [@Terry2020FinMis; @Stock2017LinFil].
-Species interaction networks
-are the product of ecological and evolutionary mechanisms interacting across spatial and temporal scales.
-The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through a single mechanism or at a single scale.
 In addition to the recent application of ensemble models [@Becker2020PreWil], machine learning methods show promise to take the field in a radically different direction, by finding structure in data, and synthesizing mechanistic models from different learning frameworks